josefs/meta-paper/paper.md

 will have been populated with elements and is returned as the result of the function.

-Interoperating Pull arrays and Push arrays is an interesting story.
+Inter-operating Pull arrays and Push arrays is an interesting story.
 Pull arrays can easily be converted into Push arrays in a way that preserves fusion.
 In meta-repa the function `toPush` is used for this purpose.
 However, there doesn't seem to be any way of converting